-The general consensus from the group was that Tamworth’s main street would have to be one of the prettiest around; some of the group do a bit of exploring before meeting up to experience the Tamworth Miniature Railway which is located next to the botanic gardens at an elevation which provides a wonderful vista of the town, especially when aboard the tiny loco’s.
+The general consensus from the group was that Tamworth’s main street would have to be one of the prettiest around.
+Some of the group did a bit of exploring before meeting up to experience the Tamworth Miniature Railway, which is located next to the botanic gardens at an elevation which provides a wonderful vista of the town, especially when aboard the tiny loco’s.

 The inner child in all the group certainly came out as each took a turn.

 Next stop was the Country Music Hall of Fame which, housed in a guitar-shaped building not far from the caravan park, provides a wonderful insight into the history of country music in Australia.